Skip to main content (Press Enter).

 Personnel Accounting Cooperation with Japan

-Exchange information and maintain dialogue with the Embassy of Japan in Washington, Ministry of Health, Labor, and Welfare (MHLW) officials, and select Japanese non-governmental organizations regarding U.S. and Japanese World War II personnel accounting efforts.
+Exchange information, maintain dialogue, and develop synchronization with the Embassy of Japan in Washington, Ministry of Health, Labor, and Welfare (MHLW) officials, and select Japanese non-governmental organizations regarding U.S. and Japanese World War II personnel accounting efforts.

 Exchange information and maintain close coordination with U.S. Forces Japan (USFJ) on all personnel accounting plans and activities involving Japan.